Introduction to Macroeconomics

 Macroeconomics is both descriptive and proscriptive.
 It seeks to explain macroeconomic effects, such as inflation or unemployment, while also offering better guidance in how the economy can be managed to improve the state of the economy, to improve the welfare of its people.
 Macroeconomics provides insight into the causes of depressions and recessions and how to prevent or mitigate them.
 It can determine what factors are important for economic wealth and how to maximize employment and economic output, creating greater wealth for society.

 Of course, there are still recessions and depressions: long stretches of increased unemployment, when economic output is often considerably less than the maximum possible.
 Partly why is because macroeconomics is complex and its inputs cannot easily be controlled, but, more often than not, the economy is mismanaged by politicians, who either do not understand economics or do not care, because they need to satisfy their political donors.
 They do not care, because, being wealthy, they do not usually suffer the economic consequences of their decisions.
 Certainly, economists agree that mismanagement by politicians was the major cause for the Great Depression during the 1930s, which caused misery for millions of people worldwide.
-That another Great Depression has not occurred since then is due to the increased amount of macroeconomic knowledge.
-For instance, John Maynard Keynes, one of the most prominent economists of the 20th century, strongly advocated for increased government spending as a means of spurring the economy out of the depression.
+That another Great Depression has not occurred since then is due to better macroeconomic knowledge.
+For instance, John Maynard Keynes, the most prominent economist of the 20th century, strongly advocated increased government spending to spur the economy out of the depression.

 Economic Models